 Redefining Silent Data Corruption for the AI Era

-Traditionally, Silent Data Corruption (SDC) was the domain of hardware faults—a flipped bit from a cosmic ray, voltage drift, or physical media decay [1].
-The data was altered, but the system reported no errors.
-Today, we face a new, more insidious form of SDC originating from software itself, specifically from the widespread adoption of Large Language Models (LLMs) in code generation.
+Today, we face a more insidious form originating from software itself—specifically from the widespread adoption of Large Language Models (LLMs) in code generation.

-This new SDC is semantic, not physical.
-It occurs when seemingly benign, invisible characters embedded in code are misinterpreted by compilers, interpreters, or other automated tools, leading to logical errors that are completely hidden from human reviewers.
+This AI-Software-Induced SDC (AISI-SDC) is not physical.
+It occurs when invisible characters embedded in code are misinterpreted by compilers, interpreters, or automated tools, causing logical errors completely hidden from human reviewers and most detectors.

-The primary vector for this new SDC is the misuse or misinterpretation of Unicode invisible characters.
-These include, but are not limited to:
+The primary attack vector is the misuse of Unicode invisible characters:

-- Bidirectional Characters ($U+202A$ - $U+202E$): Characters like the Right-to-Left Override ($U+202E$) can reverse the order of text, making code execute in an order different from how it appears.
-This is the basis of the Trojan Source attack [2].
+- Bidirectional Characters ($U+202A$ - $U+202E$): The Right-to-Left Override ($U+202E$) can reverse text order, making code execute differently than it appears—the basis of Trojan Source attacks[2]

 Example: